 If you are currently working in Social Care or have one year's full-time (or equivalent) Social Care experience, then the BA Social Care may be the course for you!

-For further information including application procedure and fees please see the NUIG Adult Learning webpages.
+For further information about the BA (Hons) Social Care course including application details please see the NUIG Adult Learning webpages.

 The aim of the BA Social Care programme is to provide students with the knowledge, skills and experiences, which will enable them to function as a competent, efficient, reflective and accountable practitioner and to meet the professional and academic eligibility requirements for registration in Social Care.

 Social Care involves working in partnership with individuals and groups in an empowering manner to support them to reach their potential.
 Graduates work with individuals and groups on a one-to-one basis and as part of multi-disciplinary teams, with an increasing numbers of graduates also choosing to pursue post-graduate studies.

 The BA Social Care is a blended learning programme, which combines workshops, home study and practiced based learning.
 Students attend workshops for each module and complete a work-placement each year.

 Workshops normally take place on Fridays and/or Saturdays (or a combination of both) and, will run generally from 10am to 4pm.
 The Seminar in years one and two normally runs from approximately 9:30am to 5pm.
 All workshops will be held at NUI Galway, unless otherwise advised.
 Provisional timetables for year one will be available from May 31st 2019 and can be requested from the course administrator.
 Mandatory induction for 1st years for 2019/20 will be held on Friday 6th and Saturday 7th of September 2019.

 Formal academic qualifications are not required to commence this BA.
 Candidates are however, expected to have good reading and writing skills, as well as basic IT skills, as independent home study is required.